pub-calculator-io/quadratic-equation-calculator/readme.md

-# Quadratic Equation Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Quadratic Equation Calculator Widget for WordPress

 Quadratic Equation Calculator is a free tool that provides a detailed solution to quadratic equations by supplying the values of a, b and c.